walessy/SIMPLE-MT-Trading-Framework/docs/user-levels.md

 - Windows computer
 - PowerShell (comes with Windows)
 - Basic knowledge of MQL4/MQL5 language
+- MetaTrader 4 and/or MetaTrader 5 installed

 ### Setup
+1. Install MetaTrader 4 and/or MetaTrader 5 using the standard installation process
-1. Run `Easy-Setup.ps1` and select the Basic mode
+2. Run `Easy-Setup.ps1` and select the Basic mode
-2. Follow the prompts to set up your environment
+3. Follow the prompts to set up your environment
-3. No Docker installation required
+4. No Docker installation required

 ### How it works
+- The framework creates containerized copies of your existing MetaTrader installations
+- These containers run in portable mode, keeping your development separate from main installations
 - Strategy files are edited directly in your development environment
 - Compilation is done using MetaTrader's compiler
-- Sync script transfers files between development and MetaTrader
+- Sync script transfers files between development and containerized MetaTrader
 - All operations are managed through the user-friendly dashboard

 ### Limitations